 Funerals may take place in Church.
 Please speak to the church office for further details.

 Should you ever need to organise a funeral, a burial, or a service of thanksgiving, we will seek to give you support and help you put together a suitable service.
-In the event of a death and the need to organise funeral do not hesitate to contact Rev’d Alex Bienfait (01580 291454) for advice and support.
 One of your first steps should also be to make contact with a funeral director; details of local funeral directors given below.